reo7sp/tgbot-cpp/README.md

 TOKEN=... make docker-run-example EXAMPLE=echobot
 ```

+Also you can build and run all examples at once using Docker Compose.
+For this
-To run every example, copy `env.example` to `env`, fill in the values, then run:
+copy `env.example` to `env`, fill in the values, then run:

 ```sh
 make docker-compose-run-examples
 make docker-compose-stop-examples
 ```

-Only `echobot-webhook-server` exposes an HTTP port.
-The other examples use
-Telegram long polling and do not listen on local ports.

 For your own bot image, use [reo7sp/tgbot-cpp](https://hub.docker.com/r/reo7sp/tgbot-cpp/) as the base image.